 Azamat Gafurov contributed to the results presented in this section.
+Azamat assisted with samples preparation during the time-course experiment.

-As expected by twin-domain model, moving DNA-polymerase produces ahead of itself positive supercoiling during DNA replication [248].
-DNA topoisomerases, gyrase and TopoIV, are responsible for supercoiling relaxation, promoting DNA replication [111].
-To directly observe localization of gyrase activity in the E. coli genome during replication, I performed a time-resolve series of gyrase Topo-Seq experiments for synchronously replicating E. coli DY330 gyrA-SPA Mu SGS (Figure 23A).
-To synchronize cells replication and division, a stationary-phase method was used.
-Briefly, replication was started in a prestationary culture (OD600~6) by dilution of the culture 10 times with fresh LB medium [204].
+As expected by twin-domain model, moving DNA-polymerase produces ahead of itself positive supercoiling during DNA replication [254].
+DNA topoisomerases, gyrase and TopoIV, are responsible for supercoiling relaxation, promoting DNA replication [115].
+To directly observe localization of gyrase activity in the E. coli genome during replication, I performed a time-resolved series of gyrase Topo-Seq experiments for synchronously replicating E. coli DY330 gyrA-SPA Mu SGS (Figure 23A).
+To synchronize cells' replication and division, a stationary-phase method was used.
+Briefly, replication was started in a prestationary culture (OD{600} ~6) by dilution of the culture 10 times with fresh LB medium [211].
 Samples were collected before replication initiation (-3 min time-point), when culture was diluted (0 min time-point) and every 5 min upon dilution (5-30 min time-points) (Figure 23A).

 Analysis of sequencing data revealed that replication initiation in the cell population was not 100% synchronous.
 A fraction of cells (~15%) initiated replication in 10 min after dilution (early replicating cells) and after 30 min nearly all cells initiated replication of DNA (Figure 23B).
 By comparison of coverage depth for +Cfx-IP samples frame-by-frame, replisome locations in early replicating cells were inferred.
-A single replisome speed deduced from this data was $41.5 \pm 1.9$ kb/min or $690 \pm 30$ nt/s ( $\pm$ standard deviation) (Figure 23C), which is in agreement with earlier reports based on DNA combing - $653 \pm 9$ nt/s ( $\pm$ SEM) [249] and DNA-microarrays - 750 nt/s [111].
+A single replisome speed deduced from this data was 41.5 ± 1.9 kb/min or 690 ± 30 nt/s (\pm standard deviation) (Figure 23C), which is in agreement with earlier reports based on DNA combing - 653 ± 9 nt/s (\pm SEM) [255] and DNA-microarrays - 750 nt/s [115].